tldr-pages/tldr/pages/linux/beep.md

 `beep -r {{repetitions}}`

-- Send a beep at a specified freqency and duration:
+- Send a beep at a specified frequency and duration:

 `beep -f {{frequency}} -l {{duration}}`